 6. Improved heart health

-Another study from 2012 reported regular physical activity to be both an inexpensive and effective strategy to protect against CVD (cardiovascular disease).
-As well as this, regular running and or physical activity will help build heart strength, protect against strokes, and even heart failure.
+Another study from 2012 reported frequent physical activity to be both an inexpensive and effective strategy to protect against CVD (cardiovascular disease).
+Also, regular running and/or physical activity will help build heart strength, protect against strokes, and even heart failure.

 A further study comparing inactive individuals and participants who exercised for an average of 92-minutes per week revealed a reduced risk of all cause-mortality by up to 14%.
 Furthermore, those who exercised regularly had a three year longer life expectancy than those currently living an inactive lifestyle.

 Regular physical activity, including running for a total of 150-minutes per week (5×30-minutes) will, most likely increase your life expectancy and have you outliving those non-runner friends.

 You don’t have to run the full 150-minutes either.
 If you prefer, you could run twice, lift weights twice, and use the elliptical once.
 In fact, we recommend combining strength training with running to improve bone health, whilst also reducing your risk of picking up an injury.

 This one is relatively self-explanatory, regular running and exercise improve both sleep quality and brain function.
 Exercising throughout the day makes us more tired, improving mental relaxation and making it that little bit easier to hit the pillow for those high-quality zzz’s.